Multi-Agent Corridor Generating Algorithm: Background

-In this section, we present the Corridor Generating Algorithm for Multi-Agent Pathfinding (CGA-MAPF), an incomplete algorithm for solving MAPF problems.
-To explain CGA-MAPF, we introduce the following terms.
+\paragraph{The Corridor Generating Algorithm (CGA)} CGA is an algorithm for solving the Single-Agent Corridor Generating (SACG) problem~\cite{arseni2024corr}.
+SACG is defined on an environment with multiple agents.
+The objective is to move a single main agent to its target as fast as possible while avoiding conflicts with all other agents.
+The other agents have no goals of their own, but they may be required to move to evacuate the path of the main agent.

+CGA is a complete algorithm for solving SAGC~\cite{arseni2024corr}.
+It works by identifying \emph{separating vertices} and \emph{corridors}, which are defined as follows.

-\begin{definition}[Separating Vertex] A vertex $v$ in a graph $G$ is called a separating vertex (SV) if removing $v$ from $G$ results in a graph with more connected components than $G$. \end{definition} Additionally, a vertex that is not an SV is denoted as \emph{non-SV} and a set of all SVs for a given graph is denoted as \emph{SVS}.
-Fig. \ref{fig:fm} shows examples of SVSs for several grids.
+\begin{definition}[Separating Vertex] A vertex $v$ in a graph $G$ is called a separating vertex (SV) if removing $v$ from $G$ results in a graph $G'$ that includes more connected components than the number of connected components in $G$. \end{definition} \begin{definition}[Corridor] A corridor in $G$ is a path $(v_1,\ldots,v_n)$ in $G$ such that all the vertices $v_2,\ldots,v_{n-1}$ are SVs.
+That is, a corridor is a path in which all vertices except the first and last must be SVs. \end{definition} A corridor is called \emph{trivial} if it consists of a pair of neighboring vertices $(v_1,v_2)$ in $G$ such that both of the vertices are not SVs.
+This is the shortest possible corridor, as there are no intermediate SVs between $v_1$ and $v_2$ A vertex that is not an SV is denoted as \emph{non-SV} and the set of all SVs for a given graph is denoted as \emph{SVS}.
+Fig. \ref{fig:fm} shows examples of SVSs for several grids and highlights in blue some of the corridors in these graphs.
+Any subsequent two green cells are an example of a \emph{trivial corridor}.

-\begin{definition}[Corridor] A corridor in a graph $G=(V,E)$ is a path $(v_1,\ldots,v_n)\subseteq V$ in $G$ such that all the vertices $v_2,\ldots,v_{n-1}$ are SVs. \end{definition} That is, in this paper, a corridor is a path in which all vertices except the first and last must be SVs.
-The first and last vertices may or may not be SVs.
-A \emph{trivial} corridor is a path comprising only a pair of vertices $(v_1,v_2)$, where either $v_1$ or $v_2$ is not a separating vertex.

-As mentioned earlier, CGA-MAPF has two stages: preprocessing and execution.
-In the preprocessing stage, CGA-MAPF creates SVS.
-It does so by applying Breadth-First Search (BFS) to every vertex $j$ as follows: it picks a random edge connected to $j$ and starts the BFS search.
-If it succeeds to find all other edges of $j$, then the vertex is non-SV.
-Otherwise, the vertex is marked as SV.
-Note, that this stage can be executed once and used repeatedly for any MAPF instance for the graph.

-In the execution stage, CGA-MAPF loops through the agents, and for every agent $i$, it attempts to execute following consequent procedures: (1) \emph{CreateCorridor} --- the construction of a \emph{corridor} for the agent $i$ along $i$'s optimal path to its goal; (2) \emph{FindEVs} --- the creation of \emph{evacuation paths} (EVs) for other agents out of the corridor; (3) \emph{EvacuateAndPush} --- evacuation of other agents through EVs and an advancement of agent $i$ through the corridor.
-The process halts when all the agents reach their goals.
-Next, we elaborate on the procedures in detail.